visgl/deck.gl/docs/layers/scatterplot-layer.md

 * Default: `1`

-The width of the outline of the object in pixels.
+The width of the outline of each object, in meters.

 * If a number is provided, it is used as the outline width for all objects.
 * If a function is provided, it is called on each object to retrieve its outline width.